 While most OECD countries have made great progress in this area, many of the lower- and middle-income countries still lag far behind.
 Urgent action is needed to keep these countries from falling further behind and reversing the “geospatial digital divide.”

-and achieve inclusive, resilient, and sustainable cities and communities for all.
+The World Bank, together with its partners, is increasingly helping developing countries and cities worldwide bridge the geospatial digital divide and achieve inclusive, resilient, and sustainable cities and communities for all.

 In August 2018, the World Bank launched the Integrated Geospatial Information Framework with the United Nations Committee of Experts on Global Geospatial Information Management (UN-GGIM) to help governments develop, access, and use geospatial information to make effective policies and more accurately direct aid and development resources, ensuring no one is left behind.